Career Advice

 Do your research

-There will be a list of companies which are going to be present at the job fair.
+There will often be a list of companies who will be present at the career fair.
 Doing some background digging in advance will tell you who to put at the top of your own interest list.
 You’ll be able to start aligning their values and needs with your qualifications and ambitions before you take a single step inside.

 It’ll also help in initial conversations with recruiters.
 If you can show you already have an interest in a company, they’re much more likely to show an interest in you.
 And with the ‘small talk’ out of the way – “So, what do you do?” – you can get down to brass tacks.